ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 Tony Ngo (Analysis 3)

- - the highlights section is just a short summary, below we will explain our notebooks in more detail with graphs and data

 ---

-Exploratory Data Analysis Highlights for Analysis 1:
+Exploratory Data Analysis Highlights for Analysis 1:\

-Exploratory Data Analysis Highlights for Analysis 2:
+Exploratory Data Analysis Highlights for Analysis 2:\

-Exploratory Data Analysis Highlights for Analysis 3:
+Exploratory Data Analysis Highlights for Analysis 3:\

 I analyzed a dataset of soccer matches and forecasts for the World Cup 2022 using Python and the pandas library.
 The dataset includes information about each match, including the teams playing, their Soccer Power Index (SPI), and expected goals (xG) for each team, as well as forecasts for the tournament, including each team's SPI, expected goals, and their chances of advancing to the different rounds of the tournament.

 First, I cleaned and filtered the dataset to include only the relevant columns and rows for my analysis.
 I also checked for missing or invalid values and handled them accordingly.